The Acceleration Fund

 Hope in research - Our supporters and people experiencing sight loss share their stories with us.

-Applications for this round open Monday 19 May.
+Applications for this round are open until 30 June.

 At Fight for Sight, we’re always looking for ways to evolve our funding to increase the impact we have on blind and vision impaired people.
 This fund has been created in response to the urgent need for people to be able to access consistent, high-quality services wherever they live and whatever their circumstances.